Complexity of Leading Digit Sequences: The complexity of : Main results

 In particular, $\pab(n)$ is of this form whenever $a$ is a \emph{transcendental} number and $b$ an arbitrary integer $\ge 4$, not necessarily squarefree.

 \item[(3)] The purpose of the restriction $b\ge 5$ is to avoid technical complications that arise in the case $b=3$ and which would require a separate treatment of this case.
-(These complications are due to the fact that, when $b=3$, the interval $[\log_b1,\log_b2)$ has length $>1/2$, whereas for $b\ge 4$ all intervals $[\lgb d, \lgb(d+1))$, $d=1,\dots,b-1$, have length $\le1/2$.)
+(These complications are due to the fact that, when $b=3$, the interval $[\log_b1,\log_b2)$ has length $>1/2$, whereas for $b\ge 4$ all intervals $[\lgb d, \lgb(d+1))$, $d=1,\dots,b-1$, have length $\le1/2$; cf. the footnote at the end of the proof of Lemma \ref{lem:p(k)-Lk}.)

 \item[(4)] The most significant restriction in Theorem \ref{thm:main} is the requirement that the base $b$ be squarefree.
 The results below show that this restriction is, in a sense, best-possible.
 The restriction could, however, be replaced by other restrictions involving both $a$ and $b$.
 For example, we have $\pab(n)=(b-1)n$ for $n\ge1$ whenever $a$ and $b$ are positive integers satisfying $a>b\ge4$ and $(a,b)=1$. \end{itemize}